CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity-v2.md

 ## Task 1:  Create a core services virtual machine and virtual network

+In this task, you create a core services virtual network with a virtual machine.

 1. From the Azure Portal, search for **Virtual Machines (1)** and select **Virtual Machines (2)**.

     ![image](./media/h1.png)